May 17, 2026

 1. A national driver's license grants driving rights; an IDP translates those rights for foreign authorities.

-2. The IDP has no independent legal force, it voids automatically when the underlying license is suspended or expired.
+2. The IDP has no independent legal force: it voids automatically when the underlying license expires or is suspended.

-4. An IDP is never valid in the country that issued the underlying national license.
+4. An IDP is never valid in the country that issued the underlying license.

-5. Both documents must be carried together abroad, presenting only one invalidates the legal authorization.
+5. Both documents must be carried together abroad.
+Presenting only one is treated as incomplete documentation.

 No. The IDP exists to translate a national license.
-Without a valid national license, there is nothing to translate, and the IDP cannot be issued.
+Without a valid license there is nothing to translate, and no legitimate provider will issue one.

-No. The IDP voids the moment it is presented without the original national license.
-Report the loss immediately and arrange an emergency replacement through the issuing national authority.
+No. The IDP is invalid the moment it is presented without the original license.
+Report the loss immediately and arrange an emergency replacement through your licensing authority.

 Fast application process